matt-wittmann/java-language-tricks/README.md

 `com.mattwittmann.polyglots.languagetricks.JavaBeanAlternativesTest`
 `com.mattwittmann.polyglots.languagetricks.JavaBeanAlternatives`

+### Executable Seemingly Commented-Out Code

+Most editors display the whole line as a comment, but the Java compiler still parses Unicode character escapes, leading it to to consider everything after `\u000A` as belonging to a new line of code.

+`com.mattwittmann.polyglots.languagetricks.CommentCodeTest`
+`com.mattwittmann.polyglots.languagetricks.CommentCode`

 ### Double-Brace Initialization

 Historically, initializing collections in Java could be tedious.
 The upcoming release of Java 9 and other libraries